Who are we?

 - public registrars;

-- a dispute resolution body of which we are a member (for example, the Financial Ombudsman Service); or
+- a dispute resolution body of which we are a member (for example, the Australian Financial Complaints Authority); or

 - third party organisations who are contracted to us to provide a particular service on our behalf.